European Trip - 2001

 -

-9/10 Monday - Took the Glacier Express which climbs over Oberalp pass (2033m) to Andermatt.
+9/10 Monday - Took the Glacier Express, climbing over Oberalp pass (2033m) to Andermatt.

 - We didn't take the entire 6-hr trip from Chur to Zermatt because it required spending a

-night at Zermatt, and we didn't want to have to change hotels or travel with our luggage.
+night at Zermatt, and we didn't want to have to change hotels or travel with luggage.

 Many passengers boarded the Glacier Express with their luggage so that they could stay at

-Zermatt, and then move to other places from there.
+Zermatt, and then move on to other places from there.

 - From Chur to Andermatt we saw the most amazing scenery - the gorges and the 2033-meter